-School starts officially at 9am – however the children can come into school from 8.45 onwards.
+School starts officially at 8.45am and finishes at 3.15pm.
+This equates to 32.5 hours per week.
 Children are expected to use this time to complete any closing the gap tasks from their writing and maths books.
 Nominated staff will supervise the doors and corridors with senior staff will be on the main gate between 8.45-9.00 am.

 9am—11.30am Session 1